MaxDesiatov/Hleeb/README.md

 0. Make sure you have at least 20-50 GB of free storage for the toolchain build.
 8 GB is the minimal amount of RAM, 16 GB is recommended.
 This was tested on macOS Big Sur with Xcode 13.2, earlier versions may work but weren't tested.
-Building on Linux may work, but you may need to adjust these steps accordingly.
+Building on Linux may work, but you'll need to adjust these steps accordingly.

 1. Create a `swift-source` directory for the toolchain build in your working directory and navigate to it: